wp-plugins/nvd3-visualisations/readme.txt

 2. 4 FAST STEPS of New Chart: 1)Clone from Gallery, 2)Feed in Own Data, 3)Edit Post/Page of WP Normally, and 4)Publish It.

 == Changelog ==

+= 1.5.8 =
+Version 1.5.8 -
+Expanding coloring for segments of charts: by **colorbrewer** option + palettes or own given set by **colors** option.
+Support of standard format of D3 on values axis of charts: **format** option.
+Removing x-axis time dependence from a few chart types.
+Better default margins for all demo charts.

 = 1.5.7 =
 Version 1.5.7 -